 What I would have done differently

-R4 Power Rack Review Summary
+R-4 Power Rack Review – Summary

 I do not regret buying this rack at all, nor any of the accessories I’ve purchased in the last year.
 I’ve always had great experiences with Rogue when I’ve need support, had questions, and even when I had to do a return once.
-Even if the R4 isn’t for you because of space limitations (or maybe because you want something even bigger!), I’m sure Rogue has a rack you’ll be excited about.
+Even if the Infinity R-4 Rack isn’t for you because of space limitations (or maybe because you want something even bigger!), I’m sure Rogue has a rack you’ll be excited about.

 If you aren’t sure you can take just my word for it, read the reviews at Rogue.
 Every single rack in the Infinity line has a perfect 5-star review.
-You can read the reviews on the product pages, of course.
-Here is the link to that page.
+You can read the reviews on the product pages, of course.Check out the Rogue R4 yourself

 Further Reading / Videos: